trevritchie/JazzFlow/README.txt

 This program takes MIDI files, diatonically transposes the pieces through Barry Harris' scales of chords, and writes new MIDI files.

+For a more depth explanation, look at EXPO_poster.pdf.

 Written using JythonMusic
 For more info: https://jythonmusic.me/
 To download JythonMusic: https://jythonmusic.me/download-3/